 2.)
-All required documentation is submitted to the VA Certifying Official located in the Office of the Registrar
+The Veteran Benefit Registration form (see link above) and all required documentation is submitted to the School Certifying Official located in the Office of the Registrar

 3.)
 Upon receipt of all required documentation, the student is tagged as a VA benefit recipient.

 4.)
-The VA Certifying Official supplies the VA Regional Office with all required enrollment information.
+The School Certifying Official supplies the VA Regional Office with all required enrollment information.

 5.)
-Payments are issued after the VA processes all enrollment certifications (this takes approximately 8 - 10 weeks)
+Payments are issued after the VA processes all enrollment certifications (this may take several weeks).

 Initial enrollment verifications are submitted to the VA shortly before the term begins and again at the conclusion of the Add/Drop period.
 Thereafter, updates are sent to the VA on a monthly basis.
-Payments will not begin until approximately 8 - 10 weeks after the verification of enrollment is submitted to the VA.
-Marist submits verifications on a semester-to-semester basis and not on a once-per-academic-year basis - this results in an interval between Fall and Spring semesters and over the summer when payments cease temporarily.
+Marist submits verifications on a semester-to-semester basis and not on a once-per-academic-year basis - this results in an interval between Fall and Spring semesters and over the summer when MHA payments cease temporarily.
 Please take this into account when making financial plans.

 Tuition Payment Information

-The VA submits payment directly to the student and does not share the monetary amount of the benefit with the college.
-Therefore, Marist does not allow Montgomery GI Bill (Chaps 30, 35, 1606 and 1607) (MGIB) to be used as a basis for deferring tuition payment.
-Students must pay their tuition bills out of pocket and then use the MGIB's monthly stipend as reimbursement.
+The VA submits payment directly to the student and does not share the monetary amount of the benefit with the College.
+Therefore, Marist does not allow Montgomery GI Bill® (Chaps 30, 35, 1606 and 1607) to be used as a basis for deferring tuition payment.
+Students must pay their tuition bills out of pocket and then use the monthly stipend as reimbursement.

-If the student is eligible for a Monthly Housing Allowance or a book stipend, the VA will send payment directly to the student.
-Payments commence approximately 8 - 10 weeks after the VA receives the enrollment certification from the College.
+If the student is eligible for a Monthly Housing Allowance (MHA) or a book stipend, the VA will send payment directly to the student.
+After the VA has received and processed the enrollment certification from the school, payment will commence after the term begins and, usually, around the first of the month.
+These stipends will be not sent out by the VA prior to the start of the term regardless of how early the school certifies enrollment.
 The student should plan to pay these expenses out of pocket until the VA commences payment.